SamanthaLLee/samanthallee.github.io/src/content/experience/audible/index.md

 ### Background

-This is the Audible buybox.
+This is the <a href="https://www.audible.com/">Audible</a> buybox.
 On all platforms and devices, it presents purchase options available to the user.

 <p><div style="text-align:center"><img alt="A picture of the product detail page of an Audible audiobook.
 A red arrow points to the buybox, a section to the left of the screen that lists all options available to the user: 'Buy for $0.00', 'Add to Cart','Add to Wish List', etc." src="../../../../images/buybox.png" width="80%"/></div></p>